RamSailopal/YottaWeb-Test/README.md

 Single containers are provisioned for each stack with the YottaDB layer, web proxy layer and application/YottaDB connector layer all enclosed.

-The different stacks extract the same data from their embedded YOttaDB databases:
+The different stacks extract the same data from their embedded YottaDB databases:

     ^PATIENTS(1,"address")="234,Timbucktwo Road, Fantasy City"
     ^PATIENTS(1,"age")=52